Tinsaie/Mail-Threat-Detection/README.md

 - **Input:** URL (string)
 - **Output:** "PHISHING EMAIL" or "NORMAL EMAIL"

 How the Model Was Trained
-Data Collection:
-Gathered a dataset of emails labeled as phishing or normal (safe).

-🧪 Model Info
-Algorithm: Multinomial Naive Bayes

-Input: Email text (string)

-Output: "NORMAL EMAIL" or "PHISHING EMAIL"

-How the Model Was Trained

 - Data Collection: Gathered a dataset of emails labeled as spam/phishing or safe (normal).